Doug Brown boils sap at Slopeside Syrup in Richmond.

 The Cochran family is famous for its tiny ski hill and 70s-era Olympic champions.
 While the next generation of Cochrans is continuing the ski racing tradition, four family members are pouring their energy into producing Vermont maple syrup.

 Just below the Race Trail at Cochran’s Ski Area is Slopeside Syrup, a maple sugarhouse in Richmond operated by brothers Roger and Doug Brown and their cousins Tim Kelley and Jim Cochran.
-With 22,000 taps, the four cousins annually produce about 8,800 gallons of certified organic maple syrup.
+With 22,000 taps, the Cochran family maple syrup business annually produces about 8,800 gallons of certified organic maple syrup.

 The Cochran family owns about 600 acres, including the 70-acre ski area first purchased by the cousin’s grandparents, Mickey and Ginny Cochran, who moved to Richmond in 1961 and carved out a few trails behind their home.
 The couple’s children all made the United States ski team and raced in the Olympics (Marilyn, Barbara Ann, Bob, and Lindy are known as “The Skiing Cochrans”).
 At the 1972 Winter Games in Japan, Barbara Ann won a gold medal in slalom.